seek4science/seek/SOLID_QUEUE_MIGRATION_PLAN.md

 ### Phase 4 — Cutover (deploy Solid Queue with an empty queue)
 - [ ] Flip `config.active_job.queue_adapter` to `:solid_queue` and deploy.
 No migration task is required for this step — Solid Queue simply starts from an empty queue and handles everything enqueued from that point on.
-- [ ] Any rows still sitting in `delayed_jobs` at the moment of cutover are left alone (not processed) until Phase 5.
-To keep this backlog small/manageable, prefer deploying this phase at a point where the `delayed_jobs` queue is naturally near-empty (checked via the admin job queue stats page, updated in Phase 3) rather than requiring it to be exactly zero.
+- [ ] `delayed_jobs` is assumed to be empty by the time this phase happens — no monitoring, alerting, or manual checking of the old queue is needed between Phase 4 and Phase 5.
+If that assumption ever turns out to be wrong for a given deployment, Phase 5's migration task (which reads whatever remains) still covers it.
 - [ ] Verify in production: recurring jobs (`config/recurring.yml`) firing correctly, each queue (mailers, indexing, datafiles, remotecontent, samples, templates, authlookup, default) processing new jobs, admin pages (Phase 3) showing real Solid Queue state.
 - [ ] `delayed_job_active_record` gem, `delayed_jobs` table/schema, and `lib/seek/workers.rb`/old Docker scripts remain in the codebase (unused for new jobs going forward) — kept both as a rollback safety net and because the pre-existing rows still need Phase 5 to run.

 ### Phase 5 — Migrate historical `delayed_jobs` rows (later, separate release)
 - [ ] Write a `migrate_delayed_jobs_to_solid_queue` rake task that reads all remaining rows from `delayed_jobs` (left over from before the Phase 4 cutover) and re-enqueues equivalent jobs into Solid Queue (mapping queue, `run_at`, priority, attempts).
+Rows that are locked (`locked_at`/`locked_by` set) are requeued as normal — i.e. effectively unlocked and migrated like any other pending row.
+Rows that are already failed (`failed_at` set) are deleted rather than migrated, not re-enqueued into Solid Queue.
 - [ ] Wire it into the existing upgrade-task mechanism in `lib/tasks/seek_upgrades.rake`, following the established pattern: add it to the `upgrade_version_tasks` list for the release it ships in, wrapped in `only_once('seek:migrate_delayed_jobs_to_solid_queue <version>')` (same pattern as `update_rdf`'s `only_once('seek:update_rdf 1.18.0')`) so it runs exactly once, driven by `ActivityLog`, the next time `rake seek:upgrade` is run.
 Because this can land in a later release than Phase 4, no code changes to the adapter are needed at this point — it's purely a data migration.
 - [ ] After this runs (and has been confirmed to have picked up everything), `delayed_jobs` no longer needs to be checked/read by anything — clears the way for Phase 6.